Kong/docs.konghq.com/app/dev-portal/portals/customization/snippets.md

 ## Reference a Snippet in a Page

-In its simplest usage, use the `Snippet` component within a Page, and specify the `name` of the Snippet.
+You can reuse the Snippet component within a Page by specifying the name of the Snippet.
 These properties are auto-completed from the list of your previously created Snippets.

+For example:

 ```mdc
 ::snippet